 If the student is unable to meet the retention criteria following one semester on probation, he/she will be placed on academic suspension.
-Or, if the athletic training student receives two grades of (D) or (F) in athletic training core classes in one semester, he/she will be automatically placed on suspension.
+Additionally, any athletic training student that receives two grades of (D) or (F) in athletic training core classes in one semester will automatically be placed on suspension.